Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

     **For OpenMandriva Lx3:**

 * Graphical: search and install "obs-studio" on "OpenMandriva Install and Remove Software" (Rpmdrake)
-* Command-line: install it as root (su or sudo) via terminal/konsole with the following command: `"urpmi obs-studio"`
+* Command-line: install it as root (su or sudo) via terminal/konsole with the following command:

+        urpmi obs-studio

     **For OpenMandriva Lx4:**

-* Coming soon...
+* Graphical: search and install "obs-studio" on "OpenMandriva Software Management" (dnfdragora)
+* Command-line: install it as root (su or sudo) via terminal/konsole with the following command:

+        dnf install obs-studio

 ***
 ### openSUSE Installation (Unofficial)